Irma Hotel

 HISTORY

-In 1895, William F. Cody, known as Buffalo Bill Cody founded the town of Cody, Wyoming.
-The Irma Hotel was one of three hotels that was built by Buffalo Bill Cody.
-Its location was conveniently near the town’s railroad station; to provide lodging for the lucrative visitor business.
-In 1902, The Irma Hotel was named for his youngest daughter, Irma Cody, and opened to serve visitors from many countries as well as America.
+In 1902, The Irma Hotel was named for Bill’s youngest daughter, Irma Cody, and opened to serve visitors from many countries as well as America.
 These folks included summer tourists, those who wanted to visit Yellowstone National Park, wanted to hunt the big game, and businessmen wanting to learn about investment opportunities in mining and ranching.

 He financed its construction from the proceeds collected from his Wild West shows.
-Buffalo Bill held try-outs for his Wild West Shows near this hotel, and had established his own ranch in Cody as well.
+Buffalo Bill held tryouts for his Wild West Shows near this hotel, and had established his own ranch in Cody as well.
 He enjoyed staying at The Irma Hotel himself, reserving two suites for himself, and had an office there as well.

-The Irma Hotel was designed by a Lincoln Nebraska Church architect by the name of Alfred Wilderman Woods.
-Exterior walls were constructed from river rock and sandstone from quarries from Beck Lake that was just south of Cody.
 The Irma Inn’s large fireplace was made up of a creative mix of minerals, rock, ore and even fossils from the Big Horn Basin.
-Queen Victoria was so pleased by Buffalo Bill’s command performance of his Wild West Show done for her and the royal family, that she gave him a very handsome cherrywood bar, made in France.
+Queen Victoria was so pleased by Buffalo Bill’s Wild West Show command performance done for the British Royal family, that she gave him a very handsome cherrywood bar, made in France.

-The spirits who stay and visit here, like the new improvements, and have no complaints, though some have issues they are trying to work through.
+The spirits who stay and visit here like the new improvements, and have no complaints, though some have issues they are trying to work through.

 HISTORY OF MANIFESTATIONS

-People who throughly enjoy running a business while alive, still like to stick around and do what they can to help; things they themselves enjoyed doing.
-Both Buffalo Bill and his daughter, Irma, still enjoy their time at their favorite place in this world.
+People who thoroughly enjoy running a business while alive, still like to stick around and do what they can to help in the afterlife.

-Some spirits who did some bad behavior in this world, sometimes are afraid of what may await them in the spirit world.
 The Irma’s Hotel former guest from hell may still be a spirit in residence because he may be afraid to cross over to the spirit world.

 MANIFESTATIONS